moodlep/apart_gf_hackathon/Readme.md

 1      2  Stay Silent  Confess  ...
 6  Hoping for a mutually beneficial outcome of 1 ...
 Fear of serving 10 years if the other confesse...
 ```

-Our project write-up is [here](https://www.apartresearch.com/project/feature-based-analysis-of-cooperation-relevant-behaviour-in-prisoner-s-dilemma-64d65) and available in the repo.
+Our original hackathon project write-up is [here](https://www.apartresearch.com/project/feature-based-analysis-of-cooperation-relevant-behaviour-in-prisoner-s-dilemma-64d65) and available in the repo.

-Acknowledgements:
+Acknowledgements and gratitude to:

-APART Research for hosting the hackathon
+APART Research for planning and hosting hackathons, Goodfire and LambdaLabs for credits that make experimentation possible!

 Prisoner's dilemma:
 https://github.com/annaalexandragrigoryan/GameTheorySimAI